capped-uwu/Grabbercord/README.md

 We are using bypass for the generator to ensure that the files are generated correctly. but this generator is VIRUS(grabber) GENERATOR. if you scan it. yeah! this is malware bro

-we started this project in july, we are noobie devs. so, we research the bypass.

-please trust. we are good team. by Grabbercord dev
+we started this project in july, we are noobie devs. please trust. we are good team. by Grabbercord dev